 Our construction of the Bergman fan is inspired by a geometric observation: over an infinite field, the wonderful compactification of any subspace arrangement can be realized as the wonderful compactification of a hyperplane arrangement, taken with respect to an appropriate building set (Remark 3.5).
 The construction immediately reveals that the Bergman fan of a polymatroid and the Bergman fan of the associated matroid have the same support.
-Thus, the Kähler package for the polymatroid follows from that of the associated matroid [AHK18] and the general fact that the validity of the Kähler package for the Chow ring of a fan depends only on the support of the fan [ADH23].
+Thus, the Kähler package for the polymatroid follows from that of the associated matroid [1] and the general fact that the validity of the Kähler package for the Chow ring of a fan depends only on the support of the fan [2].

 1.1.
 The Bergman fan of a Boolean polymatroid.
 An important special case is that of Boolean polymatroids.
-Let $\pi\colon \widetilde E\to E$ be a surjective map between finite sets.
-The Boolean polymatroid $B(\pi)$ is the polymatroid on E defined by the rank function
+Let $\pi: \widetilde{E} \to E$ be a surjective map between finite sets.
+The Boolean polymatroid $B(\pi)$ on E is defined by the rank function